chingchenms/llvm/docs/Coroutines.rst

    allocas.

 #.
 The CoroElide optimization pass relies on coroutine ramp function to be
    inlined.
 It would be beneficial to split the ramp function further to increase the chance that it will get inlined into its caller.

 #.
 Design a convention that would make it possible to apply coroutine heap
    elision optimization across ABI boundaries.

 #.
-Cannot handle coroutines with `inalloca` parameters (used in x86 on Windows)
+Cannot handle coroutines with `inalloca` parameters (used in x86 on Windows).

 #.
 Alignment is ignored by coro.begin and coro.free intrinsics.